Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 The code above is a hook.
 Next you'll create a new component to display a chart and import the hook above there.

+This needs some explanation.
+This function is a hook.
+A hook function whose name begins with "use".
+Here you created a function named `useD3`.

+Inside a hook you can call other hooks as long as you call them unconditionally.
+That is you can't put a call to another hook inside of an if else statement for example.

+A hook can take any parameters you care to include.
+In this the `useD3` hook takes two parameters: `renderChartFn` and `dependencies`.

+Read more about React Hooks: https://reactjs.org/docs/hooks-custom.html

+So how does the the `useD3` hook work?

+React normally manages DOM but in this case we want D3 to handle the DOM.
+"Handling" the DOM in this case means creating and updating elements in DOM.
+In out example we want D3 to create new SVG elements and set their attributes.

+To offload this this behavior from React and pass it to D3 you need a ref.
+A ref is a "reference" to a DOM element that will be handled outside of React.
+In our case this will the SVG element.

+The Ref can't be used until the element it refers to is created.
+For this work you'll use the `useEffect` hook.

+`useEffect` can be used to run a callback function when a component loads or when a component is updated.

+All of this might be hard to follow now let's talk about it again at the end after all of the rest of the code is in place.
+It will make more sense then.

+## Creating the bar chart

 Create a new file `BarChart.js`.

 Add the following: